xwanggroup/DaDL-SChlo/README.md

 Users can use **supplementary feature.py** writing synthesized features to .csv files.

-Then users use **location predict.py** to predict subchloroplast localization.
+Then users integrate original and synthetic features and use **location predict.py** to predict subchloroplast localization.